DIAL follows up on, investigates, and prosecutes instances of alleged administrative dependent adult abuse in Iowa health facilities and programs.

 Guidelines for Dependent Adult Abuse Reporting

-In its investigation of dependent adult abuse reports, DIA must prove that there is a dependent adult victim, a caretaker, and abuse present in the incident.
+In its investigation of dependent adult abuse reports, DIAL must prove that there is a dependent adult victim, a caretaker, and abuse present in the incident.
 There are different categories of abuse: physical injury, unreasonable confinement, unreasonable punishment, assault, exploitation, sexual exploitation, sexual offense, and neglect.

 The department takes all investigations of dependent adult abuse very seriously, and a determination and placement of an individual’s name on the abuse registry is only done after much consideration.